olegasivakov/ep-2/README.md

 - [ ] ISO 20022 gateway hosted on ```localhost```;
 - [ ] MT gateway hosted on ```localhost```;
 - [ ] System manager (including configuration);
-- [ ] Oracle smart contract templates for ISO 20022 and MT formats;
+- [ ] Smart contract templates for ISO 20022 and MT formats;

 _This list will extend if need._